What is Bramble? (Blackberry bush)

-Brambles are a real problem, especially in gardens that have been neglected, growing through shrubs, under hedges, between the cracks in broken concrete and brickwork.
+Brambles commonly known as a the blackberry bush are a real problem, especially in gardens that have been neglected, growing through shrubs, under hedges, between the cracks in broken concrete and brickwork.

 The speed bramble grows, combined with the painful thorns, mean gardens quickly become no go areas if it's not controlled.